 Empowering Students to Think Deeply, Discuss Engagingly, & Write Definitively in the Univ.
 Classroom

-Ann Singleton, Ed.D., Associate Dean of the School of Education & Professor of Special Education
+Ann Singleton, Ed.D., Associate Dean, School of Education & Professor of Special Education

 April 14, 2005 -